hwchang1201/bayes.eqvar/README.md

+# Order-based Structure Learning without Score Equivalence

+This repository provides an implementation of the paper and demonstrates the reproducibility for the three experiment types in the paper.

-# bayes.eqvar
+# Quick start

-We have 3 experiment types in this code.
-Each type of experiment would give us replication of the results (Figures and Tables) in the paper.

 ## 1. experiment_type == "among" (Table 1, Table 2 and Table 3)